-> There are different types of memory test depending on how a patient presents.
-A cognitive test is a measure of basic memory function, then a more challenging test probes further and is especially useful for people who have been former teachers and secretaries who always get good results even if they have memory impairment.
+There are different types of memory test depending on how a patient presents.
+A cognitive test is a measure of basic memory function.
+A more challenging test probes further.
+That’s especially useful for people who have been former teachers and secretaries who always get good results even if they have memory impairment.
 The tests include simple recall of words and numbers, a little bit of written work like writing number digits out in full.
-None of it is designed to trip you up, and in fact the assessor will be observing you as a whole while they carry out the test, and using all the information which they observe in their verdict.
+None of it is designed to trip you up.
+In fact the assessor will be observing you as a whole while they carry out the test.
+All the information which they observe is used in their verdict.

-> What if you have got memory loss?
+What if you have got memory loss?

 If you go along for a memory test and your suspicions are right and there is a clinical reason for your memory loss, what then?